 Whether it’s a skiing holiday on snow-capped Alpine mountains, a winter sun excursion on white-sand beaches in the Caribbean, or even a whale watching experience off the coast of Iceland, the tourism industry is inextricably linked to climate.

-As a concept, it relies heavily on the natural wonders and various ecosystems that exist around the world, but as climate change puts these natural features in the firing line, the tourism industry must also accept that it is very much part of the problem, and find a way to combat climate change.
+As a concept, it relies heavily on the natural wonders and various ecosystems that people want to visit around the world, but as climate change puts the natural world in the firing line, the tourism industry must also accept that it is very much part of it’s own problem, and find a way to combat climate change.

 Tourism’s global carbon footprint accounts for 8% of global greenhouse gas emissions, with almost half of those emissions a result of aviation.
 And it’s these carbon emissions that are putting glaciers, coastal areas and local communities at risk, the very things that drive tourism in the first place.

-However, the answer isn’t to simply ‘put a stop to tourism’ as we essentially saw during the 2020 coronavirus pandemic.
+However, the answer isn’t to simply ‘put a stop to tourism’ , an eventuality we as good as experienced during the 2020 coronavirus pandemic.
 Tourism accounts for around 10.8% of the worlds GDP, and is essential for millions of livelihoods around the world.

 In this article, we’ll outline just how tourism is contributing to climate change, before explaining the importance the industry should have in combating it, along with specific examples of where the travel community is already taking action.